ardadogan05/Football-prediction-model/README.md

 Lee, M., & Smith, G. (2002).
 Regression to the mean and football wagers. *Journal of Behavioral Decision Making*, 15, 329–342. [https://doi.org/10.1002/BDM.418](https://doi.org/10.1002/BDM.418)

 ---
+## Known glitches
+I have tried this code on 3 different machines, and have encountered a glitch where the probability bar ends up in a random place in the GUI, instead of under the output box.
+There seems to be an issue when using customTkinter and Tkinter on some devices.
+The easiest solution is to remove the probability bar, as it is purely visual.
+---

 ## Try the code yourself!